TheOdinProject/curriculum/foundations/git_basics/git_basics.md

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/09.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/09.png" title="Commit hello_world and check repo status again using CLI" /></a>

 5. <span id="git-log"></span>Type `git log` and look at the output.
 You should see an entry for your "*Add hello_world.txt*" commit.
-You will also see details on the author who made the commit and the date and time for when the commit was made.
+You will also see details on the author who made the commit and the date and time of when the commit was made.
 If your terminal is stuck in a screen with (END) at the bottom, just press "q" to escape.
 You can configure settings for this later, but don't worry about it too much for now.

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/10.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/10.png" title="Commit hello_world and check repo status again using CLI" /></a>